beyarkay/masters-thesis/README.md

 - August: Results
 - September: Conclusion and Introduction

-# Tech architecture

-- Jupyter notebooks for visualisations / graphs
-- Also notebooks for exploring models
-- Python script for actually running the models
-- Python script for interfacing with the glove

-Several modules:

-- **read**: One module takes care of reading in data from the serial port stream and converts it to numpy arrays

-- **pred**: One module takes care of making predictions, and is given a model with which predictions can be made.
-This module should also take care of pre-processing the given data into a format that's appropriate for the model.

-- **model**: One module defines an AbstractModel class (TODO: or maybe this just inherits from the [SKLearn API](https://scikit-learn.org/stable/developers/develop.html#rolling-your-own-estimator)).
-All models (HMMs, CNNs, etc) inherit from this, and so provide a common API.
-This will allow GridSearchCV to be used to grid/random search for the best hyperparameters.

-- **vis**: One module should take care of visualising the results.
-This should include functions for visualising results via a live GUI, as well as for visualising results via the CLI.

-- **save**: One module takes care of saving the incoming data to disk.

 # Tasks

-- [ ] Perform the experiments
-  - [ ] Allow for arbitrary specification of a predictive model (use a `Model` class?)
-  - [ ] HMM:
-    - [ ] Implement Multi-class HMM in notebook
-    - [ ] Integrate HMM with main driver
-    - [ ] Test HMM Classifier: time to make classification, accuracy, etc
-  - [ ] CuSUM
-    - [ ] Implement CuSUM in notebook
-    - [ ] Integrate CuSUM with main driver
-    - [ ] Test CuSUM Classifier: time to make classification, accuracy, etc
-  - [ ] LSTM
-    - [ ] Implement LSTM in notebook
-    - [ ] Integrate LSTM with main driver
-    - [ ] Test LSTM Classifier: time to make classification, accuracy, etc
-  - [ ] NN
-    - [ ] Implement NN in notebook
-    - [ ] List out all possible ways of transforming the data which could be easier to predict:
-      - Raw: One big NN takes in 30D time series and predicts a gesture
-      - Finger+Orientation: One NN detects the orientation of each hand, one NN detects which finger is moving, and the result is combined.
-      - Per-finger: One NN per finger, so each NN either detects g255, or detects the orientation of that finger and the degree to which that finger is moving.
-Each of these networks only needs to accept just one 3D time series.
-      - Magnitude+Orientation: Augment/replace the raw acceleration data
-        with features that describe the magnitude and orientation of each finger.
-    - [ ] What if there is one NN detecting orientation, and one NN detecting the finger?
-    - [ ] Integrate NN with main driver
-    - [ ] Test NN Classifier: time to make classification, accuracy, etc
-  - [ ] DTW
-    - [ ] Implement DTW in notebook
-    - [ ] Integrate DTW with main driver
-    - [ ] Test DTW Classifier: time to make classification, accuracy, etc
-  - [ ] CNN
-    - [ ] Implement CNN in notebook
-    - [ ] Integrate CNN with main driver
-    - [ ] Test CNN Classifier: time to make classification, accuracy, etc
-- [ ] Implement autocomplete (ie make it something useful, not just a good model)
-  - [ ] Find a python-based, fast autocorrect
-  - [ ] Add in a hook to driver code to allow for fixing previous words and re-typing them (Will pykeyboard allow this?)
-  - [ ] Evaluate autocorrect on _some_ metric.
-- [ ] Evaluate typing speed
-  - [ ] Typing speed someone who knows how to use it.
-  - [ ] Typing speed of someone who doesn't?
-  - [ ] Typing speed over time
-  - [ ] Typing speed compared to people beginning to learn how to type
-- [ ] Background
-  - [ ] Describe NNs in intimate detail
-  - [ ] Describe HMMs in intimate detail
-  - [ ] Describe CuSUM in intimate detail
-  - [ ] (Maybe also describe LSTMs, RNNs, CNNs iff they're used)
-- [ ] Literature Review
-  - [ ] Review by hardware:
-    - [ ] accelerometers
-    - [ ] computer vision
-    - [ ] EMG
-    - [ ] (other?)
-  - [ ] Review by tech:
-    - [ ] ML: HMMs
-    - [ ] ML: CNNs
-    - [ ] ML: LSTMs
-    - [ ] ML: RNNs
-    - [ ] ML: NNs
-    - [ ] Hand programming
-  - [ ] Review by use-case: Novelty, Sign language, more intuitive interaction
 - [ ] Methodology
   - [ ] How is the hardware constructed?
   - [ ] How does the hardware get data to the software?